 The initial goal is to have the family tell the story of the death of their relative or friend.
 It is through recounting the details that a number of key processes are likely to occur, these being:

-- Each person will begin to create their own understanding about what has happened.
+Each person will begin to create their own understanding of what has happened.

-Further relief will occur through the experience of talking in a supportive atmosphere that allows the expression of all the details, feelings and thoughts related to the death.
+Further relief will occur through the experience of talking in a supportive atmosphere that allows the expression of all the details, feelings, and thoughts related to death.